Swifts at Work, Pigeons at Play

 See where swifts make their collective evening swoop into a local chimney stack!
 See ruby-spot damselfly dogfights by the river, Take a coffee watch pigeons bob their heads and how the males parade for their spouses (Find out why!).

 This EcoPost is steps from Cambridge bus terminal on Ainslie Street.
-From there walk North on Ainslie, left onto Main Street, the Grand River Bridge, and turn right to Architecture School and Melville Cafe.
+From there walk North on Ainslie, left onto Main Street, the Grand River Bridge ,and turn right to the Architecture School and the Melville Cafe.
 Steps to the river are on the left through an arbor.

 There is plentiful parking here.

 The old Dickson School where the swifts roost, on St. Andrews Street, is 400m from the Architecture School.
 Best access is from Cant Ave.

 Maps and Trails